OffchainLabs/arb-os/doc/DataFormats.md

     * L1 calldata bytes (uint)
     * L2 storage (uint)
     * L2 computation (uint)
-  * a 4-tuple of wei paid for: [might not equal product of units and price, e.g. if user has insufficient funds to pay]
+  * a 4-tuple of wei paid for: [might not equal product of units and price, e.g. if user has insufficient funds to pay, or no aggregator was reimbursed]
     * L2 transaction (uint)
     * L1 calldata bytes (uint)
     * L2 storage (uint)
     * L2 computation (uint)
+  * address of aggregator that was reimbursed (or zero if there wasn't one) (address encoded as uint)

 Possible return codes are:
 	0: tx returned (success)